Ada-Developers-Academy/core-unit-1/intro-to-git/intro-to-git-vocab-and-concepts.md

-# Intro to git: Vocab and Concepts
+# Intro to Git: Vocab and Concepts

 ## Learning Goals

-- Explain how git is version control system used to version code
+- Explain how Git is version control system used to version code
-- Define a repository in git
+- Define a repository in Git
-- Compare a git repository to a project
+- Compare a Git repository to a project
-- Define a commit in git
+- Define a commit in Git

 ## Introduction